collective/collective.developermanual/source/reference_manuals/active/deployment/processes.rst

 The daemon mode start will write a process ID (pid) file in your buildout's "var" directory; that pid may be used to control the background process.
 It's automatically used by "stop" and "restart" commands.

-Starting and Stopping Plone with the Server
+Starting and stopping Plone with the server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can start and stop Plone with your server by adding and init.d (Linux and other sys v heritage systems) or rc.d (BSD heritage) script that accepts start and stop commands.

 The Unified Installer has an init_scripts directory that contains sample initialization/stop scripts for several platforms.
 If you didn't use that installer, you may find the scripts on `github <https://github.com/plone/Installers-UnifiedInstaller/tree/master/init_scripts>`_.

-Process Control with Supervisor
+Process control with Supervisor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A much better alternative to custom init scripts is to use a process-control system like `Supervisor <http://supervisord.org/>`_.
 Supervisor is well-known by the Plone community, and you should have no trouble getting community support for it.
 It's available as a package or port on most Linux and BSD systems (look for supervisor, supervisord or supervisor-python).
 Installing the port or package will typically activate supervisor.
 You then just add the Zope/Plone commands to the supervisor configuration file.